De-Risking Navigation for a National Education Platform

 Navigation Iteration

-Redesigned the top navigation to accommodate the new site name and support future Level-1 content growth
+Redesigned the top navigation to accommodate the new site name and allow for future Level-1 content growth without breaking the hierarchy

-Redesigned the top navigation to accommodate the new site name and support future Level-1 content growth
+Redesigned the top navigation to accommodate the new site name and allow for future Level-1 content growth without breaking the hierarchy

-Redesigned the top navigation to accommodate the new site name and support future Level-1 content growth
+Redesigned the top navigation to accommodate the new site name and allow for future Level-1 content growth without breaking the hierarchy

 Before